angelohomen/condoconta_challenge/README.md

 - Account balance by name;
 - All of this can be returned by adding '/{information}' to the base link.

+To initialize it just apply command 'python main.py' and the server will start running.

 Here is an example: If you want to know how much money is in account with ID 4, you just want to apply GET at: http://127.0.0.1:5000/balance/4

 And that's it!
 It will return the account balance.